Father's Day: Indonesia

 In Indonesia, Father's Day is celebrated on 12 November and is not a public holiday.
 Father's Day in Indonesia was first declared in 2006 in Surakarta City Hall attended by hundreds of people from various community groups, including people from community of inter-religion communication.
 Because of its recent declaration, there is not much hype about the celebration, compared to the celebration of Mother's Day on 22 December.
 Google also created its doodle for Indonesia in 2019 and 2020.

 Iran

 In Iran before the revolution, the 24th of Esfand, Reza Shah's birthday, was called Father's Day based on the Iranian calendar.
-After the revolution of 1957, this day was changed to the 13th of Rajab, the birthday of Ali bin Abi Talib, the first imam of Shiis.
+After the revolution of 1979, this day was changed to the 13th of Rajab, the birthday of Ali bin Abi Talib, the first imam of Shiites.
 Zoroastrians also celebrate Shahrivargan as Father's Day.

 Israel

 In Israel, Father's Day is usually celebrated as part of Family Day on 30 Shevat, though some celebrate on 1 May together with Workers' Day or Labor Day.